 When you're working out of a temporary emergency shelter, it’s important to find ways to provide enrichment for the canines in your care.
-The ASPCA’s Field Investigations and Response (FIR) team uses a racetrack enrichment pen—a simple but brilliant way to encourage dogs to run around and explore a secured area.
+The ASPCA’s National Field Response team uses a racetrack enrichment pen—a simple but brilliant way to encourage dogs to run around and explore a secured area.

 What You’ll Need